Decentralized Cooperative Online Estimation With Random Observation Matrices, Communication Graphs and Time Delays: introduction

 We introduce \emph{delay matrices} to model the random time-varying communication delays between each pair of nodes.
 By stochastic time-varying system, martingale convergence theories and the binomial expansion of random matrix products, we transform the convergence analysis of the algorithm into that of the mathematical expectation of random matrix products.
-Firstly, for the delay-free case, we show that the algorithm gains can be designed properly such that all nodes' estimates converge to the real parameter in mean square and almost surely if the observation matrices and communication graphs satisfy the \emph{stochastic spatial-temporal persistence of excitation} condition.
-Especially, we show that for Markovian switching communication graphs and observation matrices, this condition holds if the stationary graph is balanced with a spanning tree and the measurement model is \emph{spatially-temporally jointly observable}.
-Secondly, for the case with time-delays, we propose a mean square convergence condition, which explicitly relies on the conditional expectations of delay matrices, observation matrices and weighted adjacency matrices of communication graphs over a sequence of fixed-length time intervals.
-This condition quantitatively shows the intensity of spatial-temporal persistence of excitation to overcome additional effects of time-delays.
+Firstly, for the delay-free case, we show that the algorithm gains can be designed properly such that all nodes' estimates converge to the true parameter in mean square and almost surely if the observation matrices and communication graphs satisfy the \emph{stochastic spatio-temporal persistence of excitation} conditions.
+Especially, it is shown that for Markovian switching communication graphs and observation matrices, this condition holds if the stationary graph is balanced with a spanning tree and the measurement model is \emph{spatio-temporally jointly observable}.
+Secondly, for the case with time delays, we propose several conditions for mean square convergence, which explicitly relies on the conditional expectations of delay matrices, observation matrices and weighted adjacency matrices of communication graphs over a sequence of fixed-length time intervals.
+Furthermore, we show that if the communication graphs are conditionally balanced, then under the \emph{stochastic spatio-temporal persistence of excitation} condition, for any given bounded delays, proper algorithm gains can be designed to guarantee mean square convergence of the algorithm.
 Compared with the existing literature, our contributions are summarized as below.